opensearch-project/documentation-website/_opensearch/install/rpm.md

 ## YUM method

-YUM allows you to pull the RPM package from the YUM repository library.
+YUM, an RPM package management tool, allows you to pull the RPM package from the YUM repository library.

 1. Create a repository file for both OpenSearch and OpenSearch Dashboards: